BluestormDNA/ProjectPSX/README.md

 ## Quick Faq

-- What's up with all the weird colors and double screen?
+- What's up with that window with all the weird colors and the double game screen?

-As the emulator is early on development theres no "screen" what you see is the Playstation whole VRAM.
+As the emulator is early on development theres no real tv output "screen".
+What you see is the Playstation whole VRAM.
 It includes all the textures and color lockup tables used by the games.
-Also the PSX used double buffering so that's why theres 2 "screens" the VRAM.
+Also almost all games on the PSX used double buffering, that's why there's 2 game screens on the VRAM as the hardware draws on one and outputs the other.

-- Why "insert game here" game dont work?
+- Why "insert game here" doesn't work?

-Probably due not implemented hardware.
-Also CDROM timmings needs to be reworked.
+Probably due to not implemented hardware.
+Per example Parasite Eve loads but main screen looks awful as 24bpp is not supported yet.
+Castlevania Symphony of the Night and Gran Turismo crash after some loading or main screen because CDROM timmings needs to be reworked.

 - How can i get console TTY or BIOS output?

-Uncomment the bios() and tty() functions on the CPU main loop.
+Uncomment the bios.verbose() or TTY() functions on the CPU main loop.
+You can also dissasemble() the MIPS CPU instructions and printRegs() on the current opcode.

-- Why there's green squares as textures on Ridge Racer or Magic in Final Fantasy is solid?
+- Why there's green squares as textures on Ridge Racer or magic looks solid in Final Fantasy 7?

-At the moment there's no texture blending neither transparency implemented.
+At the moment there's no texture blending or transparency support implemented.

 - Why both RTPS and RTPT Geometry Transformation Engine Coprocessor commands give wrong values on tests?

 At the moment i just use common division where the original PSX uses a fastest, but less accurate division mechanism (based on Unsigned Newton-Raphson (UNR) algorithm.

+- Why you did this?
+I have been interested in emulating hardware for some time.
+I started doing Chip8 and Intel8080 cpu (space invaders).
+Later i did Nintendo Gameboy and i wanted to keep forward to do some 3D so i ended with the PSX...